Tight-binding and density-functional study of the Raman tensor in two-dimensional massive Dirac fermion systems: Summary and conclusions

-\acknowledgements S. P and I. G. have been financially supported by the Natural Sciences and Engineering Research Council of Canada (Grant No. RGPIN-2024-05210).
+On the theoretical side, one could perform a first-principles calculation of the Raman tensor from the same formalism as the one employed in Sec. \ref{sec:tight} and in Refs. \cite{Basko:2009, selcuk:2024}, instead of using Eq. (\ref{eq:R_alter}).
+This would enable a better consideration of finite phonon frequency effects in the DFT approach.
+Additional future directions of research would be to generalize our theory to multilayer 2D Dirac materials, as well as to 3D Dirac materials or other unconventional materials like Weyl semimetals (see Ref.~\cite{drichko2025probing} for a recent example), in order for example to find out whether the peculiar band structures of these systems can leave fingerprints in the phases of the Raman tensor elements.
+Finding an elegant explanation for the simplicity of Eq. (\ref{eq:ratio}), if one exists, would likewise be desirable. \acknowledgements S. P and I. G. have been financially supported by the Natural Sciences and Engineering Research Council of Canada (Grant No. RGPIN-2024-05210).
 A.K. acknowledges support from Canada First Research Excellence Fund and the Natural Sciences and Engineering Research Council of Canada (Grant No. RGPIN-2019-05312).
 M.G.V. and R.L. acknowledge the support of the Canada Excellence Research Chairs Program for Topological Quantum Matter.
 The authors benefited from their affiliation to the RQMP, a strategic research network funded by the Fonds de Recherche du Québec, https://doi.org/10.69777/309032.
 I.G. is grateful for the hospitality of the Donostia International Physics Center while some of the present work was being conducted.
-I.G. and S. P. acknowledge informative discussions with R. Martel and M. Pimenta.
+I.G. and S. P. acknowledge informative discussions with C.-T. Chen, R. Martel and M. Pimenta.

 \begin{widetext}